 Our 11 Call For Action team reached out to local hospitals to find out where else he worked.
 A spokesperson for Memorial Hospital confirmed that he worked in the ICU there as a critical care tech from July 2008 through August 2010.
 The hospital was not owned by UCHealth at the time, but was city-owned.

 11 News also discovered Rainey rented space at a salon near Powers and Barnes Road after he was no longer employed by Life Time.
 Court documents show the allegations were brought to police in early February.
-Life Time says he was no longer working at the gym by March.
-Records show Rainey rented a space at Sola Salon Studios located off Barnes Rd. for his company called "Performance RM."
-A spokesperson at the salon says that Rainey started renting a space in March, but the rental was terminated just one month later when he was arrested.
+Records show Rainey rented a space at Sola Salon Studios located off Barnes Road for his company called "Performance RM."
+A spokesperson at the salon says that Rainey started renting the space in March, but the rental was terminated just one month later when he was arrested.
 Sola Salon was contacted after he started by a Colorado Springs Police detective who informed the salon of the ongoing investigation.